Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ### What you will learn
 - The basic mechanics of how Snowpark Container Services works
 - How to deploy a long-running service with a UI and use volume mounts to persist LLMs in the file system
-- How to fine-tune an LLM with HuggingFace's AutoTrain-Advanced modules
+- How to fine-tune an LLM with HuggingFace's AutoTrain-Advanced module
-- How to deploy a LLM chat-interface with FastChat (optional)
+- How to deploy an LLM chat-interface with FastChat (optional)

 ### Prerequisites

-- Download the git repo here: [add git repo].
+- Download the git repo [here](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/tree/main).
 You can simply download the repo as a .zip if you don't have Git installed locally.
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed
 - [HuggingFace Token](https://huggingface.co/docs/hub/en/security-tokens)
 - A non-trial Snowflake account in a supported [AWS region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).